rahulstox/planora/client/src/components/MoodBoard/README.md

 - Validate responsive design

 ## Contributing
-This feature is part of the GGSOC2025 project.
+This feature is part of the planora project.
 For contributions:
 1. Follow the existing code style
 2. Add comprehensive tests
 3. Update documentation